sagarsys/acme-bank/README.md

 ## _TODO / Improvements_
 - Migrate all of the state management away from react to redux
-- Add new feature to Profile page that would allow the user to toggle the status of his accounts (active/inactive)
 - Add material progress whenever a request is made to server
 - ANIMATIONS!
 UI/UX overhaul
 - Create FUN 404